JordanFrecon/jordanfrecon.github.io/_news/2020-06-editorial_board_jmlr.md

 ---
 date: 2020-06-01
-info: I have joined the editorial board of JMLR as a reviewer
+info: I have joined the editorial board of <a href="https://www.jmlr.org/">JMLR</a> as a reviewer
 ---